 Impact of Philanthropy

-As a Critical Access Hospital serving a largely low income, geographically-dispersed
+As a Critical Access Hospital serving a large geographically-dispersed

 population with limited access to care, Livingston HealthCare fulfills